 There are many events that happen outside of robotics competitions.
 In outreach, we plan and organize events with other robotic teams and local community groups.
 We reach out to incoming students and inform them about the different careers in software and how robotics is a great way to get into programming or engineering.

-Our team participated in the SVUSD STEAM expo where we had the opportunity to design a demonstration to showcase the FTC program.
-We coordinated with the three other FTC teams we helped to start in 2021, allowing the people at the expo to discover what FIRST Tech Challenge is about.
-We reached just over 600 people with this event and many incoming students showed interest in joining the team in future years.
+Our team participated in the SVUSD STEAM Expo where we had the opportunity to design a demonstration to showcase the FTC program.
+We coordinated with other FTC teams we helped to start in 2021, allowing the people at the expo to discover what FIRST Tech Challenge is about.
+We reached just over 250 people with this event and many incoming students showed interest in joining the team in future years.

 On the behalf of the Software and Systems Development Pathway at Simi Valley High School, Team 6282 showcased our robot in action at the Pioneer Showcase Night.
 In attendance were current and prospective students of Simi High.
 The attendees also got to hear about the value of STEM education and how FIRST Tech Challenge can help build a foundation for STEM careers.
 The primary goal was to encourage future students to explore the world of robotics, whether it be in a pathways course or by joining our FTC team.

-Our team visited Team 1138, a local RTC team at Chaminade Preparatory school.
+Our team visited Team 1138, a local FRC team at Chaminade Preparatory School.
 We attended a tour of their workshop, design process, and the different steps involved in organizing their team.
 After the tour, our team demonstrated our robot's capabilities as well as the FTC ideals.
 We answered any questions about our robotics design as well as our team dynamic.

-Our team organized a Women in STEM Lunch Meet with a female STEM worker from CodeHS.
+Our team organized a Women in STEM Career Chat with Ms. Canelli from CodeHS.
 High school students were able to learn from the experiences of this professional (what it is like to be a woman in typically male-dominated fields), and gained valuable advice for future college and professional careers in STEM fields.